Mexico City Hotels

 Avenida Presidente Masaryk 390A, Polanco

-At this thirty-five rooms strong, the international design firm Yabu Pushelberg has done an outstanding job of tastefully incorporating Mexican motifs into a contemporary setting beginning with the stunning spiral rosewood staircase leading from reception into the hotel’s breakfast room and spa.
+At this thirty-five rooms strong hotel, the international design firm Yabu Pushelberg has done an outstanding job of tastefully incorporating Mexican motifs into a contemporary setting, beginning with the stunning spiral rosewood staircase leading from reception into the hotel’s breakfast room and spa.
 Each of the rooms and apartment-like suites feature this same attention to detail when it comes to décor, with custom-made furnishings, luxurious marble bathrooms, and floor-to-ceiling windows throughout.
-It’s also home to two great restaurants, Anatol and Dulce Patria, which are among the best in the city for fresh Mexican cuisine.
+It’s also home to Anatol, which is among the best in the city for fresh Mexican cuisine.

 Downtown Mexico